tnyeanderson/heart-sms-backend/README.md

 npm run test
 ```

-Once the test server starts, you will be given 3 seconds to open up a websocket connection by running the following command in another shell:
+Once the test server starts (listening at `5001` and `5051`), you will be given 3 seconds to open up a websocket connection by running the following command in another shell:

 ```
 wscat -c localhost:5051/api/v1/stream?account_id=test